apecloud/kubeblocks/docs/user_docs/api-reference/add-on.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Requests describes the minimum amount of compute resources required.
-If Requests is omitted for a container, it defaults to Limits if that is explicitly specified;
-otherwise, it defaults to an implementation-defined value.
+<p>Requests describes the minimum amount of compute resources required.<br />If Requests is omitted for a container, it defaults to Limits if that is explicitly specified;<br />otherwise, it defaults to an implementation-defined value.<br />More info: <a href="https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/">https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/</a>.</p><br />
-More info: <a href="https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/">https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/</a>.</p>
 </td>
 </tr>
 </tbody>